 Should I get a lawyer?

 If you or your family wishes to be advised by an attorney, this is a personal decision to be made only by you.
-Unless you can document that there are concurrent criminal charges or if this is a case that allows for lawyer participation, lawyers are not permitted to participate in the conduct process.
+Unless you can provide documentation that there are concurrent criminal charges pending, lawyers are not permitted to participate in the conduct process.
 Lawyers are often not aware of the distinct differences between criminal proceedings and university student conduct procedures.
 You are always permitted to have an advisor, and a list of those advisors internal to Drexel University can be made available to you upon request.
 Our office has a list of faculty and staff members who are well-versed in process and can help students prepare their cases.

 What are some additional resources for me?